Debs86/Business_Cases_Projects/BC2/README_ss.md

 **CustomerType** categories:
-- Contract - when the booking has an allotment (pre-negotiated room) or other type of contract associated to it (related to OTAs or companies);
+- Contract - when the booking has an allotment or other type of
+- contract associated to it;
 - Group – when the booking is associated to a group;
 - Transient – when the booking is not part of a group or contract, and is not associated to other transient booking;
 - Transient-party – when the booking is transient, but is associated to at least other transient booking